limo39/kwenda/README.md

 - No arrays or complex data structures
 - Single-file programs only
 - No function parameters (except main)
-- No boolean data type (uses integers for conditions)
+- Limited operator precedence (use parentheses for complex expressions)
 - No labeled break/continue (only affects innermost loop)

 ## 🔮 Future Enhancements